-Fig. 10 shows the vehicle model we used in the simulation.
-T represents the motor torque and r the total gear ratio of the drive train.
-F_d represents the summation of traction force transferred to the contact point of tire and road surface.
-It is the product of traction coefficient μ and N=Mg, the vertical load on the contact point. μ is defined as a function of λ (slip), which is given by the measured curve shown in Fig.11.
+Fig.10 shows the vehicle model we used in the simulation.
+T represents the motor torque and r the total gear ratio of the drive train. $F_d$ represents the summation of traction force transferred to the contact point of tire and road surface.
+It is the product of the traction coefficient $\mu$ and N=Mg, the vertical load on the contact point. $\mu$ is defined as the function of $\lambda$ , which is given by the measured curve shown in Fig.11.